 Then, there are domain investors.
 These folks recognize good domain names and speculate that they are valuable and that someone out there may want them.
 Nothing illegal about speculating and having a domain portfolio.

 The differentiator is intent.
 When you register copyright or trademarked company names or products to try and profit from that, the trademark holder is protected under the Uniform Domain-Name Resolution Policy (UDRP).

 This is why you want to register the domain names you may use in the future and those that have a likelihood of competing with your brand.

 The Value of a Great Domain Name

 Just the right domain can be priceless.
 If you think about it, your domain name is one of, if not your primary, marketing tool.
-It is common for new ventures to build their entire marketing programs specifically around a domain name.
+As a result, it is common for new ventures to build their entire marketing programs specifically around a domain name.

 In other words, the right domain name can make a huge difference in your marketing efforts and recognizability.
 That's where branding comes in and what makes domain names so important — and valuable.

 Some are of more value to me because I am emotionally invested.
-Others have, over time, become quite valuable, and for the right price, I might consider releasing them.
+Others have, over time, become pretty valuable, and for the right price, I might consider releasing them.

 What Good Domains Go For